asdf-vm/asdf/README.md

 ## The `.tool-versions` file

-Add a `.tool-versions` file to your project dir and versions of those tools will be used.
+Whenever `.tool-versions` file is present in a directory, the tool versions it declares will be used in that directory and any subdirectories.
 **Global defaults can be set in the file `$HOME/.tool-versions`**

 This is what a `.tool-versions` file looks like: